idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

     ├─► ReplicateRemote:Fire({ Module="Punch", Function="Start", Character=npc })
     │         │
     │    [UniReplicator] → C_Punch.Start(args)
-    │         │  plays animation (visible to all)
-    │         └─► GetPlayerFromCharacter(npc) = nil → does NOT fire server ✅
+    │         │  GetPlayerFromCharacter(npc) = nil → stops, no server call ✅
     │
     └─► ReplicateRemote:Fire({ Module="Punch", Function="Effects", Character=npc })
               │
-         [UniReplicator] → C_Punch.Effects(args)
-              └─► highlight, particles, etc. on all clients
+         [UniReplicator] → C_Punch.Effects → highlight on all clients
 ```

-Compare with the player flow for reference:
+Compare with the player flow:

 ```
-[Client] Tool activated → C_Punch.Start({ Character = playerChar })
+[Client] Tool activated → C_Punch.Start(playerChar)
-    │  plays animation locally (prediction)
-    └─► GetPlayerFromCharacter(playerChar) = Player → fires ServerRemote
+    │  GetPlayerFromCharacter(playerChar) = Player → fires ServerRemote
               │
-         [UniHandler] → S_Punch.Activate(args, player)
+         [UniHandler] → ownership check passes → S_Punch.Activate(args, player)
-              │  player is not nil → skip the Start replication └─► ReplicateRemote:Fire({ Module="Punch", Function="Effects" })
+              │  player is not nil → skip Start replication └─► ReplicateRemote:Fire({ Module="Punch", Function="Effects" })
                         │
                    [UniReplicator] → C_Punch.Effects on all clients
 ```

-The two flows share the same `S_Punch` and `C_Punch` modules.
-The `player == nil` check is what branches them.

 ---

 ## Notes & Limitations

 - **Module names must be unique** within their search scope.
 The handler takes the first match found when scanning descendants.
-Two modules named `S_Punch` in different sub-folders of the same container will collide.
 - **`Module` takes priority over `Utility`** if both keys are present in a single `Params` table.
-- **Errors inside dispatched functions won't surface to the caller.** Both handlers call the function directly (UniReplicator wraps in `task.spawn`).
-Use `warn`, `pcall`, or a logging utility inside your functions.
+- **Errors inside dispatched functions won't surface to the caller.** Use `warn` or `pcall` inside your functions for debugging.
 - **`Data` defaults to `{}`** if not provided.
 Your functions always receive a table, never `nil`.
-- **Character is always optional.** Any module that might be called without a character should guard with `if args.Character then` before using it.
+- **Character is always optional.** Guard with `if args.Character then` before using it in any module that might be called without one.
-- **The framework does not validate character ownership.** If a client sends someone else's character model in `params.Character`, the server will receive it.
-Add your own ownership checks in `S_` modules when it matters: `if Players:GetPlayerFromCharacter(char) ~= player then return end`.
+- **`UniHandler` rejects any character that doesn't belong to the sending player.** Clients can only pass their own character.
+NPCs call the server directly and bypass `OnServerEvent` entirely.

 **Planned:**
 - Rollback system for misprediction correction (animations, state)